mukundkulur/mukundkulur.github.io/index.md

     </div>
 <div class="col-md-6">
 <div class="block">
-<p>In the rapidly changing world, businesses are ill equipped to navigate the volatile markets, and uncertain futures.
+<p>In the rapidly changing world, businesses are ill equipped to navigate the volatile markets and uncertain futures.
 The processes and structures established for creating success prevent them from innovating.
-The ambiguity and complexity associated with innovations act as a barrier to comfortably manage it.  </p>
+Moreover, the ambiguity and complexity associated with innovations act as a barrier to comfortably manage it.  </p>
 <p>Businesses need to '<b class="boldpink">Rethink</b>' and '<b class="boldpink">Redesign</b>' their approach to compete in the ever-changing market and be able to accelerate their growth.
 By empowering teams with right tools, methods, and processes I enable them to build effective strategies, and instill an innovative culture that is customer-centered and future-proof.</p>
 </div>
 </div>